Red Hen Publications

 We also know from Karkaroff’s plea-bargain hearing that many people were used to facilitate the Dark Lord’s agenda under the force of Imperius.
 And Malfoy’s public profile probably fitted very well with that of the people who were most likely to be used in this manner.
 (For the record, Horace Slughorn fits it even better.)

 Consequently, during the Voldemort trials, a strong case could probably have been made that the Malfoy heir would be one of the first people that Voldemort wanted under his control, both for the sake of his family’s influential position, access to the Malfoy resources, and also to limit any potential damage Malfoy might have done to Voldemort’s cause had he been allowed to continue to act independently.
-If Malfoy had any kind of connection, either social or through family to “Mulciber”, one of Voldemort’s Imperius specialists, this particular claim would have looked even more plausible.
+If Malfoy had any kind of connection, either social or through family to Mulciber the elder, one of Voldemort’s Imperius specialists, this particular claim would have looked even more plausible.

 We the readers all believe that this claim was manifestly untrue, of course, but such a defense would have been readily believed by a wizarding world primed by the articles covering the trial in the Daily Prophet.
-(Did I mention that there was a Malfoy appointee on the Board of the Prophet?
+(Did I mention that there was probably a Malfoy appointee on the Board of the Prophet?
 Did I really need to?
 There still is, if you ask me.
 Possibly Lucius himself.
 Or, by this time, Narcissa.)

 • • • •

-As to his standing as a father; Up to the end of OotP Lucius does appear to be rather coolly fond of his son, widely indulging the boy, and holding him to higher standards in public behavior and accomplishments than the boy wanted to put in the effort to meet.
+As to his standing as a father; Up to the end of OotP Lucius does appear to be rather coolly fond of his son, widely indulging the boy, yet holding him to higher standards in public behavior and accomplishments than the boy wanted to put in the effort to meet.
 Nor was Lucius impressed by whining and general brattiness.
 I do not know — given the fact that for the first five books of the series the boy seemed to have next to no common sense and even less sense of self-preservation — whether Lucius actually took a lot of pride in him.
 But by the end of DHs it is clear that Lucius values his son very highly indeed.

 I have always tended to very much doubt that he was a physically abusive parent.
 Draco shows none of the behavior of a physically abused child.
 But as parents go, Lucius does seems to be a somewhat remote and intimidating one.
 He is a Dark wizard, after all.
 They tend to gradually lose whatever capacity for empathy they may have started out with.
 And he certainly does not hesitate to coldly depress the boy’s pretensions.
 Consequently, Draco’s burning ambition is to someday manage to impress his father.